SeiunSky0131/ECE4710J/hw1/README.md

 # About
-Homework 1, just some preparation for this course.
+Homework 1, just some preparations for this course.